Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: Discussion

-The measurement of fractional statistics will require several conditions which we list. (i) The conductance should be determined predominantly by a single loop.
-That is the case when only hopping between the nearest neighbor impurities is relevant. (ii) The QP / QH added in the interior should be contained entirely within the tunneling loop. (iii) The addition of a QP / QH in the interior of the loop should not change the area of the tunneling loop.
-This can be arranged by screening the potential of the QP / QH by nearby metallic gates or by making the impurity potential sufficiently sharp. (iv) The impurities should roughly have the same local potential, that is, they should be as identical as possible for the QP / QH to resonantly tunnel between nearby impurities.
+The measurement of fractional statistics with this geometry will require several conditions which we list. (i) The conductance should be determined predominantly by a single loop with a well defined area.
+That is the case when only hopping between the nearest neighbor impurities is relevant, i.e., the distance between the nearest neighbor impurities is large compared to the QP/QH size (so the tunneling into next to nearest neighbor impurity is negligible).
+Of course, the distance between the nearest neighbor impurities ought not to be too large either, because then the signal would be very small and also variations in the impurity potential will tend to localize the QP/QH on a single impurity.
+(In Appendix~\ref{app:1} we evaluate the energy of a tunneling hole at $\nu = 1$ without assuming only nearest neighbor tunneling to demonstrate that oscillations with a well defined period occur only when the nearest neighbor tunneling dominates.) (ii) The QP/QH added in the interior should be contained entirely within the tunneling loop. (iii) The addition of a QP/QH in the interior of the loop should not change the area of the tunneling loop.
+This can be arranged by screening the potential of the QP/QH by nearby metallic gates or by making the impurity potential sufficiently sharp. (iv) The impurities should roughly have the same local potential, that is, they should be as identical as possible for the QP/QH to resonantly tunnel between nearby impurities.

+J.K.J. is grateful to Steven Kivelson for insightful remarks and conversations.
 M.G. and J.K.J. acknowledge financial support from the U.S. National Science Foundation under Grant No. DMR-2037990.
 Computations for this research were performed on the Pennsylvania State University's Institute for Computational and Data Sciences' ROAR supercomputer.